Silk Road Highlights 8 Days

-We will go to Mogao Caves, the most important site on the Silk Road in the morning.
-Colorful fresco, statues tell you various stories about Buddha.
-In the afternoon, we will view the Mingsha Dunes and Crescent Moon Spring in the desert.
+This morning you will visit the renown Mogao Caves, the most important site on the Silk Road with a guide.
+Colorful fresco, statues exhibit you various stories about Buddha.
+In the afternoon, you will view the Mingsha Dunes and Crescent Moon Spring in the desert.

--Mogao Caves: Though it was stolen many times in the history, Mogao Caves still has well preserved frescos with colorful paintings that look like finished yesterday.
+-Mogao Caves: Built since 1700 year before, though it was stolen many times in the history, Mogao Caves still has well-preserved frescos with colorful paintings, statues looking like finished yesterday.

 Day 7.
 Dunhuang/Jiayuguan